jmsteen/austana/README.md

 ## Developer

-John Steen is a full stack software engineer living in Houston, TX.
+John Steen is a full stack software engineer living in Austin, TX.
 Learn more about him on [LinkedIn](https://www.linkedin.com/in/johnmsteen/).